ghostface-security/Stock-Trading-Simulator/README.md

     Modern User Interface: The application is designed to be modern, clean, and fully responsive, ensuring a seamless experience across all screen sizes.

+Security Enhancements

+This project has undergone significant security hardening to make it more robust, especially for deployment as a public web server.
+Key enhancements include:

+    Secure Password Hashing: Upgraded from SHA-256 to Flask-Bcrypt, an industry-standard, adaptive hashing algorithm that incorporates unique salts for each password, greatly increasing resistance to brute-force and rainbow table attacks.

+    CSRF (Cross-Site Request Forgery) Protection: Implemented Flask-WTF with CSRFProtect to prevent malicious requests originating from other websites.

+    Secure Password Reset Links: Modified the password reset functionality to ensure sensitive tokens are no longer displayed in the user's browser, instead logging them securely on the server side.

+    Secure Database File Location: The SQLite database file (database.db) has been moved to a non-web-accessible directory (/instance/database.db), preventing direct public access to sensitive user data.

+    Network Firewall (UFW) Configuration: Instructions and configuration for setting up a firewall on the Raspberry Pi to limit incoming connections to only essential services (SSH and the web application port), significantly reducing the network attack surface.

 Technologies Used

     Backend: